Statdk/CS340-Group171/README.md

     -   Fix filters fitlering
     -   "at least one UPDATE for a M:M relationship"
         - does that mean: when dding to rental-items, create a new rental-transaction if the added transactionID is new?
-    -   Detil on home page (maybe just summary paste)
-        - Intro for each table, sentance summary for clarity (can also point out which tables fulfill M:N req)
     -   Maybe: Fix add/update buttons height (w/o destroying filter button heights)
     -   .
     -   ~~Fix date formatting to YYYY-MM-DD~~